briandrum/codes.forchagrin.com/_chapters/chapter-1335-registration-of-contractors.md

 the appropriate fee provided in [Section 1335.10][], any person having a qualification certificate to install or perform plumbing, sewer work, heating or electrical equipment, which qualification certificate has been issued by the State pursuant to Ohio R.C.
-Chapter 4740 and is in full force and effect, upon presentation of such certificate to the Chief Administrative Officer shall have issued to such person by the Chief Administrative Officer, upon such evidence and without examination, the certificate of registration provided for herein.
+[Chapter 4740][ORC Chapter 4740] and is in full force and effect, upon presentation of such certificate to the Chief Administrative Officer shall have issued to such person by the Chief Administrative Officer, upon such evidence and without examination, the certificate of registration provided for herein.

 2. _(b)_ No person who has recklessly or intentionally violated any provision of the Ohio Revised Code or the Codified Ordinances of the Village shall be